 Why is my baby wheezing?

 Your baby may be wheezing due to a food allergy, e.g. Cow’s Milk Protein Allergy (CMPA), or other allergies such as to dust or pollen.
-Almost 30% of babies with CMPA will have wheezing as a symptom.
-However, it can also be due to a chronic illness such as asthma, a respiratory tract illness or because of a cold virus.
+Almost 30% of babies with CMPA will have respiratory symptoms, including wheezing.

 Could it be Cow’s Milk Protein Allergy?